-Chat one-on-one with a Safe Helpline staff member to access the following support services:
+You can chat one-on-one with a Safe Helpline staff member

 - Emotional support

-Referrals to both civilian and military resources in your area
+- Referrals to both military and civilian resources in your area

-- Sexual Assault Response Coordinator (SARC)/Victim Advocate (VA), Chaplain, Legal, Medical/Mental health care services, Veteran Suicide Prevention LIfeline, and local civilian sexual assault service providers
+- SARCs/SAPR VAs, Chaplain, Legal, Medical/Behavioral health care services, military police, Veteran’s Suicide Prevention Lifeline, local civilian sexual assault service providers, and many others.

-- Information on military reporting options (Restricted vs. Unrestricted)
+- Information on military-specific policies, such as reporting options (Restricted and Unrestricted)

-- Information for family and friends of victims
+- Information for family and friends of survivors

-The Online Helpline works like other instant-messaging and online chat systems.
-You'll enter a private chat with a trained Safe Helpline staff member and chat live by typing messages back and forth.
+The Online Helpline works like other instant messaging and online chat systems, but with enhanced security measures.
+You'll enter a private one-on-one chat with a trained Safe Helpline staff member and chat live by typing messages back and forth.
 The service is completely anonymous and confidential—we will never ask you for any information that would identify who you are.
 You can feel free to share as much or as little as you like with us.

 It can be difficult to talk about what happened.
 You can take comfort in knowing that Safe Helpline staff members are trained to meet the unique needs of survivors within the DoD community.
-They are diverse group of people with different backgrounds and experiences, dedicated to offering support.
-Safe Helpline carefully vets, trains, and monitors the performance of all staff members.
+Staff come from diverse backgrounds with different experiences but they all share a passion for helping others.
+To ensure quality support and care, Safe Helpline carefully vets, trains, and monitors the performance of all staff members.
 In addition, each chat is overseen by a highly trained Safe Helpline Supervisor to ensure all users have a positive helpline experience.

 When you are done chatting with the staff member, you have the opportunity to leave anonymous feedback for Safe Helpline about your experience with the Online Helpline.
 We take these ratings and comments seriously.
-User feedback helps us to continuously improve the Online Helpline and offer a service that best fits our users’ needs.
+User feedback helps us continuously improve the Online Helpline and ensure our services best fit our users’ needs.

 We have partnered with the nation’s top technology and online security companies to build a helpline infrastructure that is as safe and secure as current technology allows.